Staff and Associates

 Nancy Harding joined the Community Foundation in 2005 as Communications Director.
 She brings to this position nearly 15 years of experience in nonprofit communications and development, along with seven years as a daily newspaper reporter.
 Nancy worked for The New Bedford Standard-Times from 1983-89, then made the switch to the nonprofit world.
 She spent nearly 10 years as Communications Director for the United Way of Greater New Bedford. followed by four years as regional Development Manager for the Massachusetts Society for the Prevention of Cruelty to Children.

 Lauren Maher joined the Community Foundation in March 2012 as Program Officer.
 Lauren brings more than 10 years of experience in grantmaking and program management, along with scholarship administration, to the position.
-She was most recently employed as a Program Officer for the Northern California Grantmakers in San Francisco, where she managed the collaborative philanthropy of over 30 private, community and corporate foundations, including two loan funds and a network of corporate grantmakers.
-She has also worked for the Rockefeller and Firelight Foundations.
+She was most recently employed as a Program Officer for the Northern California Grantmakers in San Francisco, where she managed the collaborative philanthropy of over 30 private, community and corporate foundations, including two nonprofit loan funds and a network of corporate grantmakers.
+Prior to working for NCG, Lauren worked for the Rockefeller Foundation for eight years.
+She then commenced her Masters of Public Health at Johns Hopkins University while working for the Firelight Foundation in Santa Cruz.
+Her focus on global health, in particular reproductive health and water, has brought her on a dozen trips for field work throughout sub-Saharan Africa.
+Lauren's most recent field work was in October / November of 2012 when she managed a water, sanitation, and hygiene education and data collection campaign in Kenya.
+With the completion of her MPH from Hopkins last August, Lauren looks to further her contributions locally and globally.

 Kate Fentress, MSW, joined as the Executive Director of the Women's Fund in June 2004.
 As the Fund’s first Executive Director, Kate, along with a large and dedicated volunteer workforce, has had a hand in every aspect of the development of the organization she now manages.
 Her professional background includes 20 years of experience as a clinical social worker and 15 years of fundraising experience, which have given her a deep understanding of the challenges and the opportunities the 21st Century offers all women.
 Kate was selected by the Standard-Times in January 2008 as Southcoast Woman of The Year.